HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

 Of course, if your local machine still had earlier results, `sync` will automatically understand that those files haven't changed and that it only needs to fetch new run results.

-### Troubleshooting
+### `s3sync` Protocol

-...

-## `aws s3 sync` mode

-The `aws s3 sync` mode is intended to be used to get results to and from longterm storage on AWS S3.
+The `aws s3 sync` mode is intended to be used to get results to and from long term storage on AWS S3.
 That should generally be snapshotting a "final" analysis run, rather troubleshooting results during development towards such a run.
 Use of this tool assume that you have already taken two steps.
 First, that `aws s3 sync` is available on the command line, which might require e.g. `module load s3` or adjusting your `$PATH` such that aws command line interface is available with having to provide a fully qualified location.
+This should be handled for you automatically by `batch/hpc_init` on either Longleaf or Rockfish HPCs.
 Second, your credentials are setup such that you can directly invoked `aws s3 sync` without having to provide username, etc.

-### Example: Pushing Results
+#### Example: Pushing Results

 Imagining that you've got some final results and its time to send them to S3 (e.g. for a dashboard to pull from).
 You could define a protocol as: